JolifantoBambla/webgpu-sky-atmosphere/README.md

 import { SkyAtmosphereRasterRenderer } from 'webgpu-sky-atmosphere';

 // during setup
-const skyRenderer = new SkyAtmosphereRasterRenderer(device, {
+const skyRenderer = SkyAtmosphereRasterRenderer.create(device, {
   // configurate the renderer here
   skyRenderer: {
     // the format of the render target at location 0